-Simon studied at the Queensland Conservatorium of Music before becoming a regular on The Mike Walsh Show and hosting his own night-time television variety show on ABC-TV.
-He has been awarded three Mo-Variety Awards, a Logie Award, Queenslander of the Year Commendation, an Advance Australia Award for his contributions to the arts and was twice voted Queensland’s Entertainer of the Year.
+Mr Gallaher studied at the Queensland Conservatorium of Music before becoming a regular on The Mike Walsh Show and hosting his own night-time television variety show on ABC-TV.
+He has been awarded three Mo-Variety Awards, a Logie Award, Queenslander of the Year Commendation, Advance Australia Award for his contributions to the arts and was twice voted Queensland's Entertainer of the Year.

-In 1984, Simon made the transition from television to the stage as Frederic in the Australian production of The Pirates of Penzance and later performed in other musicals including Hello Dolly, The Student Prince, and My Fair Lady.
+In 1984, Mr Gallaher made the transition from television to the stage as Frederic in the Australian production of The Pirates of Penzance and later performed in other musicals including Hello Dolly, The Student Prince, and My Fair Lady.

-In 2007, Simon initiated Shopstoppers, a series of music-theatre workshops for young Queensland performers.
-Simon created a special anniversary revival production of The Pirates of Penzance 2001-2003 (opening at QPAC), the $6 million Australian musical Eureka (in 2004 in association with the Melbourne International Arts Festival) and a new production of The Mikado (opened in Brisbane in 2008 and in Adelaide in 2009).
+In 2007, Mr Gallaher initiated Shopstoppers, a series of music-theatre workshops for young Queensland performers.
+In 2001 he created a special anniversary revival production of The Pirates of Penzance which opened at QPAC and played through until 2003, the $6 million Australian musical Eureka (in 2004 in association with the Melbourne International Arts Festival) and a new production of The Mikado (which opened in Brisbane in 2008 and in Adelaide in 2009).
 He recently returned to the stage at QPAC in the Harvest Rain production of Hairspray.

-Sophie Mitchell is a Director of Corporate & Special Projects for RBS Morgans and has many years experience in the stockbroking industry.
+Sophie Mitchell is a Director of RBS Morgans and has many years experience in the stockbroking and finance industry.

-She has previously worked as portfolio manager for Seymour Funds Management, analyst for Morgans Stockbroking / ABN AMRO Morgans and a Director of its Management Committee, research analyst for McNab Clarke / CS First Boston and back office work / trainee analyst for Hordern Utz & Bode / Morgan Grenfell Australia.
+She has previously worked as portfolio manager for Seymour Funds Management, analyst for Morgans Stockbroking / ABN AMRO Morgans and a research analyst for McNab Clarke / CS First Boston.

 Ms Mitchell holds a Bachelor of Economics and a Diploma in Taxation Law.
 She has completed the AICD Directors Course and is a Senior Fellow of FINSIA (Financial Services Institute of Australasia).